 PH 2119 Oscillations and Waves (3-1).
 An introductory course designed for the Antisubmarine Warfare curriculum.
-The course covers kinematics and the dynamics of particle motion in gravitational fields; work and energy; the damped, driven harmonic oscillator and resonance; and an introduction to wave motion including interference.
-PREREQUISITE: MA 2129 or equivalent.
+The course covers kinematics and dynamics of particle motion in gravitational fields; work and energy; the damped, driven harmonic oscillator and resonance; and an introduction to wave motion including interference.
+PRE-REQUISITE: MA 2129 or equivalent.

-PH 2123 Basic Physics (4-0).
+PH 2123 Basic Physics: Waves and Optics (4-0).

-A course to provide physical background to wave motion, acoustics, electromagnetism, and optics for students in the Electronic Warfare curriculum and to provide applications of analytical techniques to physical problems.
-Areas covered are harmonic motion - differential equations, complex notation, damped vibration and resonance; wave motion - properties of waves, sound waves; eletromagnetism - electrostatics, magnetostatics, electromagnetic waves, light; optics - geometrical optics, wave optics.
-PRE-REQUISITE: MA 2129, MA 3139 (may be concurrent).
+A course to provide physical background to wave motion, acoustics, and optics for students in the Electronic Warfare curriculum, and to provide applications of analytical techniques to physical problems.
+Areas covered are harmonic motion - differential equations, complex notation, damped vibration and resonance; wave motion - properties of waves, sound waves, electromagnetic waves, light waves; optics - geometrical and wave optics.
+PREREQUISITES: MA 1112, MA 2129 and MA 2181 taken concurrently.